Christopher P. Ramey

 THT: In what ways has your company or industry changed over the years?

-CPR: The Home Trust International is a network orchestrator; we connect best prospects with best resources.
+CPR: The Home Trust International serves high net worth families and our members who also serve them.
 Our mission to serve those who appreciate the finest products and services for their homes has never changed.
 Remember, the entire concept of ‘technology platforms’ didn’t exist until a few years ago.
 There’s always resistance when people don’t understand what you do because it’s not been done before.
 Fortunately there are intelligent people who are advancers and visionaries who get it immediately.
 And, yes, there are some who are so independent and stuck in the past that they’ll never get it.
 We live in a world where many successful entrepreneurs’ independence is becoming isolation – they just don’t know it.

 THT: Do you have a favorite book or author?